Lessons From Ben Carson

 Picture related to the title of the story

-This is Ben Carson receiving from President George W. Bush the Medal of Freedom, the highest civilian honour in the United States that a president can bestow.
+This is President George W. Bush bestowing the Medal of Freedom, the highest civilian award of the United States, on Ben Carson.

 Back in 2005 when I was in my final year in high school at Starehe Boys' Centre, I was having a group conversation with my classmates when my friend John Njiru mentioned Ben Carson.
 I can't recall what he said of Ben Carson but something about that name made it stick in my memory.